-This also applies to booking your accommodation.
+This also applies to book your accommodation.
 As the date of your trip approaches, the prices will get higher.
-Find the right accommodation for you early on, compare prices between websites and try to have a flexible booking policy.
+Find the right accommodation for you early on, compare prices between websites, and try to have a flexible booking policy.

 Do your Homework